italou/powershell/Yammer/README.md

 ### [Resolve-NMFilenameConflits.ps1](Resolve-NMFilenameConflits.ps1)

-This script will read from the Export Network Data Files.csv file and check if the files name can conflict when migrating to native mode due to invalid characters in the name.
+This script will read from the "Export Network Data" Files.csv file and check if the files name can conflict when migrating to native mode due to invalid characters in the name.
 If a conflit is found, the invalid character will be replaced with underscore '_'.
 If the new filename ends up being a duplicated, then the file id will be also appended to filename.